adi90x/rancher-active-proxy/README.md

 Rancher Active Proxy is a fork of the excellent [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) to use with [Rancher](http://rancher.com).

-Rancher Active Proxy replace docker-gen by Rancher-gen-rap [adi90x/rancher-gen-rap](https://github.com/adi90x/rancher-gen-rap) ( a fork of the also excellent [janeczku/go-rancher-gen](https://github.com/janeczku/go-rancher-gen)
+Rancher Active Proxy replace docker-gen by Rancher-gen-rap [adi90x/rancher-gen-rap](https://github.com/adi90x/rancher-gen-rap) ( a fork of the also excellent [janeczku/go-rancher-gen](https://github.com/janeczku/go-rancher-gen) adding some more function )

 Rancher Active Proxy use label instead of environmental value.